Red Hat System Administration III (RH 254)

 - RHCSA certification or equivalent experience

-Red Hat System Administration III is intended for experienced Linux administrators wishing to learn enterprise-level automation techniques through scripting, how to deploy and secure network services, and how to manage other key security features of Red Hat Enterprise Linux.
-Students in this course should have earned their RHCSA or have equivalent skills.
+This course is intended for experienced Linux administrators wishing to learn enterprise-level automation techniques through scripting, how to deploy and secure network services, and how to manage other key security features of Red Hat Enterprise Linux.
+Prior to taking this course, you should have earned your RHCSA or possess equivalent skills.

 - Control services and daemons.